goksanisil23/lazy_minimal_robotics/NonLinearOpt/Ceres/Readme.md

 ## Example
 In the example below, we are trying to estimate the parameters of a ground truth function`y = exp(mx+c)` which is observed under some Gaussian noise.
+In one of the solvers, we're utilizing the Cauchy loss function in order to reduce the effect of outlier samples.

 <img src="https://raw.githubusercontent.com/goksanisil23/lazy_minimal_robotics/main/NonLinearOpt/Ceres/resources/ceres.png" width=50% height=50%>